-The number of anchors significantly impacts localization performance.
-We vary the number of anchors from 4 to 12, and the resulting position estimation RMSEs are presented in Fig. \ref{fig8}.
-The proposed P-TDOA method and TCJLAS require a minimum of four anchors to achieve stable solutions, while CFJLAS requires at least seven anchors due to the joint estimation of additional parameters.
-With the same number of anchors, P-TDOA consistently outperforms the benchmarks, and the localization accuracy improves as the number of anchors increases.
-Therefore, P-TDOA not only reduces the anchor requirement but also achieves superior performance with a fixed number of anchors.
+\quad \\ The number of anchors plays a crucial role in determining localization performance.
+We vary the number of anchors from 3 to 12, and present the corresponding position estimation RMSE in Fig. \ref{fig10}.
+The proposed P-TDOA method requires a minimum of three anchors for 2D localization\footnote{The position RMSE of P-TDOA exhibits a slight deviation from the theoretical value when using only three or four anchors.
+This occurs because, with such a limited number of anchors, the solution provided by the algorithm in \cite{chan1994simple} becomes sensitive to the geometric distribution of the anchors.
+Despite filtering out some outliers, there remain data points with significant errors, which distort the average errors away from the theoretical values.}, while TCJLAS and CFJLAS need at least four and seven anchors, respectively, due to the joint estimation of additional parameters.
+With the same number of anchors, P-TDOA consistently outperforms the benchmark methods, and the localization accuracy improves as the number of anchors increases.
+Thus, P-TDOA not only reduces the number of required anchors but also achieves superior performance with a fixed number of anchors.

 The reduced anchor requirement is attributed to the decoupling of localization from synchronization and target dynamics.
-Our proposed method leverages multiple frames of data to eliminate the unknown clock parameters of Target $u$ in \eqref{eq12} to \eqref{eq14} and to capture the dynamics of TDOAs.
-Essentially, our approach trades longer observation time for fewer anchor requirements.
-Since maintaining a stable topology over short periods is more feasible than establishing multiple connections, our method is well-suited for a broader range of application scenarios.
+Our proposed method leverages data in multiple frames to eliminate the unknown clock parameters of target $u$ in Section \ref{clockEliminate} and capture the dynamics of TDOAs in Section \ref{TDOAmodel}.
+Essentially, our approach exchanges a longer solution period for fewer anchor requirements.
+Since maintaining a stable topology over short periods is more feasible than establishing multiple connections, our method is well-suited for a wide range of application scenarios.